-With a library of over 70,000 publications we have comprehensive and unique insights into the Australian VET sector.
+With a library providing access to over 80,000 publications we have comprehensive and unique insights into the Australian VET sector.
 See VOCEDplus, NCVER's international tertiary education research database for more information.

 Projects underway can be found via the current research page.

-For all enquiries regarding the NVETR program please contact:
+For all enquiries regarding our research program please contact firstname.lastname@example.org

 Longitudinal Surveys of Australian Youth (LSAY)